simonjellvert/pizzavagnen/README.md

 ## About

-The Pizza Truck is a swedish food truck serving delicious pizza slices on your private 50th birthday party, on your corporate event or on your festival.
+The Pizza Truck (translated from the swedish "PizzaVagnen") is a swedish food truck serving delicious pizza slices on your private 50th birthday party, on your corporate event or on your festival.
 The pizza truck is on wheels so we go wherever you want us to be.
 On this website you are able to book the truck for your event and leave a review if you have had a visit!

 ---